AVEVA/AVEVA-Samples/README.md

 # OSIsoft Samples
 ([OSIsoft](https://www.osisoft.com/)) is a proven leader in enabling operation intelligence.
 In this GitHub repo, we provide samples which will help you get started with using OSIsoft technology.
-The repo includes examples against the [PI Server](https://www.osisoft.com/pi-system/) via PI Web API, OSIsoft Cloud Services ([OCS](https://cloud.osisoft.com/welcome)) via the OCS API and nuget library, and OSIsoft Message Format ([OMF](https://pisquare.osisoft.com/community/developers-club/omf))
+The repo includes samples against the [PI Server](https://www.osisoft.com/pi-system/) via PI Web API, samples using OSIsoft Cloud Services ([OCS](https://cloud.osisoft.com/welcome)) via the OCS API and nuget library, and samples creating OSIsoft Message Format ([OMF](https://pisquare.osisoft.com/community/developers-club/omf)) messages and sending them.